project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 In general, it's not possible to vary just the deuteron separation because one must also self-consistently solve for the electron screening effects that permits the desired deuteron separation.

 As a first approximation, we can calculate the fusion rate using the bare Coulomb potential instead of the molecular one and then normalise it to the Koonin and Nauenberg rate at 74 pm.
-That will give us an order of magnitude sense for how we might expect the fusion rate to change as the deuteron separation changes.
+That will give us an order of magnitude sense for how we might expect the fusion rate to change as the deuteron separation changes when we don't account for screening.
 This involves repeating what we did above but for different values of $r_2$ in the Gamow factor calculation:

 $$G = \int_{r_1}^{r_2} \sqrt{\frac{2\mu}{\hbar^2}\left[V_{\rm eff}(r) - E\right]} \, dr$$